-Press and and to navigate the pages.
-On each page press and and to navigate the pages.
-On each page press and to navigate the pages.
-On each page press to move between the options and use the rotary encoder to change the values.
-For fast value changing push the rotary encoder of and turn at the same time.
+Press • and • to navigate the pages.
+On each page press • and • to move between the options and use the rotary encoder • to change the values.
+For fast value changing push the rotary encoder • and turn at the same time.

 Press ♣ ↑ and ♣ ↓ simultaneously to always jump to the first option on a page.
-Press ♣ ← and ♣ → simultaneously to jump to ARPEG PAGE 1.
+Press ♣ ← and ♣ → simultaneously to jump to ♠ PAGE .